microsoft/winget-pkgs/AUTHORING_MANIFESTS.md

 - Can be caused by the PackageVersion differring from the DisplayVersion at any point in the manifest history, and the fix is to add the PackageVersion to every manifest.
 Another option is to remove the manifests where they differ.
 - Actual log example: `2024-01-31T22:16:48.6603831Z ##[error] Manifest Error: DisplayVersion declared in the manifest has overlap with existing DisplayVersion range in the index.
 Existing DisplayVersion range in index: [ [5.17.5 (31030), 5.17.5 (31030)]]`
-- DisplayVersion is treated as a range, from the lowest manifest version in the repo to the highest.
+- DisplayVersion is treated as a range, from the lowest DisplayVersion in a single manifest to the highest DisplayVersion in the same manifest.
+- Each manifest creates its own version range.
+- Two manifests cannot have overlapping ranges, but any given package can have multiple ranges if there are multiple manifests
 - This might lead to unexpected matching situations.
 For example, if the version ranges are 5.17.2 to 5.17.29988, and a PR's version is 5.17.5, then it falls inside that range.
-- In the future, it might be changed from a range, to an array of known manifest DisplayVersions, and require exact matching.

 ### Scope swapping, accidental side-by-side installs, and one of the packages refuses to upgrade:

-- This issue appears to be common to MSI installers.
+- This issue appears to be common to WIX installers.
 - When installing to `%LOCALAPPDATA%` for `user` scope, the software package's registry entries are added to `HKEY_LOCAL_MACHINE` instead of `HKEY_CURRENT_USER`.
 - This makes the `user` scope software package appear to be of `machine` scope instead.
   - Related to [Winget incorrectly detects per-user MSI scope (`No applicable update found`)](https://github.com/microsoft/winget-cli/issues/3011)